July 27th, 2018

 The trail was going down, back into the forest from there and I didn’t want to keep walking into the bugs.
 So I found a great spot on the ridge and settled in.
 Another night solo…it seems to be what I keep defaulting to, but that’s ok.
 I’m very self-sufficient…I got a lot of practice as an only child.

 There were unfortunately some bugs on the ridge, so I still had to hang out in my tent.
-But at least I was able to stretch later and enjoy the evening colors.
+But at least I was able to stretch and enjoy the evening colors for a bit outside.
 It was another amazing day.